 UW–Madison University Special

-With program approval, up to 15 statistics credits completed at UW–Madison while a University Special student at the 300 level or above are allowed to count toward minimum graduate degree and graduate residence credit requirements.
-Of these credits, those at the 700 level or above may also count toward the minimum graduate coursework (50%) requirement.
+With program approval, up to 15 statistics credits completed at UW–Madison while a University Special student numbered 300 or above are allowed to count toward minimum graduate degree and graduate residence credit requirements.
+Of these credits, those numbered 700 or above may also count toward the minimum graduate coursework (50%) requirement.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Students are required to follow all of the requirements listed in the program handbook for maintaining satisfactory academic program.
 In particular, students must maintain a 3.0 GPA and have a minimum grade of B for any course used to satisfy program requirements.
 Students who do not make satisfactory academic progress for multiple semesters may be dismissed from the program.